 Call for Rethinking Shipping Laws:

 Transport & Environment asserts that the proposed exclusions are too broad and encompass many heavily polluting vessels, undermining the effectiveness of the EU’s efforts to address emissions from the shipping sector.
 They argue that the EU must reconsider its approach to ensure comprehensive coverage of emissions from the industry.

-An EC official stated that the 5,000 GT threshold aimed to minimise the administrative burden on companies while still allowing cover for the vast majority of sector GHGs.
-The EC also said its proposal was aligned with the emissions covered by an existing regulation on the monitoring, reporting and verification (MRV) of emissions from maritime transport.
-Ships above 5,000 GT accounted for around 55% of the vessels calling into EU ports and around 90% of the related emissions.
+An official from the European Commission defended the 5,000 GT threshold, explaining that it aimed to strike a balance between minimizing administrative burden for companies and including most of the greenhouse gas (GHG) emissions from the sector.
+The Commission also stated that its proposal aligned with the emissions covered by the existing regulation on monitoring, reporting, and verification (MRV) of emissions from maritime transport.
+Vessels above 5,000 GT account for a significant portion of vessels calling into EU ports and their associated emissions.